axeexeea/Online-Shop-Application/README.md

 # Online Shop Application

 ### A full-stack Online Shop web application using Spring Boot 2 and Angular 11.
-This is a Single Page Appliaction with client-side rendering.
-It includes [backend](https://github.com/zhulinn/SpringBoot-Angular7-ShoppingCart/tree/backend) and [frontend](https://github.com/zhulinn/SpringBoot-Angular7-ShoppingCart/tree/frontend) as two seperate projects.
+This is a Single Page Appliaction with client-side rendering
-The frontend client makes API calls to the backend server when it is running.

 ## Features
 - REST API